pwaring/cv/cv.md

     - Migration and consolidation of hosting platforms, diagnosing and fixing of email issues and security improvements.
     - Implementation of best practices, including documentation, version control, automated testing, configuration management, automated deployment, disaster recovery and risk planning.
     - Deliver mentoring on PHP and related skills and training on version control (Git) and configuration management (Ansible).

+*   **Blagrove Underwriting Agency Ltd**

+    Director of IT and Chief Security Officer, November 2025 - Present

+    - Responsibile for the oversight of IT performance and the IT Team.
+    - Report to the Board on programming and performance of the IT platform.
+    - Hold Financial Conduct Authority approved person status for the duration of this role (PXW01619).

 *   **Bolton & District Citizens Advice Bureau**